LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-Why do Java programmers hate communism? - They don't want to live in a classless society.
+How do you tell HTML from HTML5?
+- Try it out in Internet Explorer
+- Did it work?
+- No?
+- It's HTML5.

 <!--joke-end-->